mouldimus/notes/HTML_Concepts.md

 </p>
 ```

-Now, that code is not very orderly, so for appearance’s sake, we’d write it more like:
+Now, that code is not very orderly, so for appearance's sake, we'd write it more like:

 ```html
 <p>